jweezy24/760midterm_studying/README.md

 ##### Classification Vs. Regression

-Classification extracts labels from a finite set of possiblities.
+Classification extracts labels from a finite set of possibilities.
 Regression, on the other hand, can have an infinite number of possible outputs.
-Classification's goal is to determine a point's class where as the goal of regression is to map a set of points to a continouous function.
+Classification's goal is to determine a point's class where as the goal of regression is to map a set of points to a continuous function.

 ##### Hypothesis Class